 - Boxcar scars – angular scars with sharp vertical edges similar to scars you get from the chickenpox.

 What kind of Scar treatments are out there?

-Not all scars can be completely removed, however new technologies provide a multitude of options to improve, reduce, and restore there appearance.
+Not all scars can be completely removed, however, new technologies provide a multitude of options to improve, reduce, and restore their appearance.

 Scar treatments such as:

-- Microdermabrasion – This procedure uses ting exfoliating crystals that are sprayed on the skin. it can be used on all skin types and all skin colors without changing the skin color or scaring.
+- Microdermabrasion – This procedure uses exfoliating crystals that are sprayed on the skin.
+It can be used on all skin types and all skin colors without changing the skin color or cause scarring.

-- Dermal Filler Injections – This procedure uses dermal fillers to get rid of rolling acne scars, and boxcar scars by filling the effected area and providing volume to scared area.
+- Dermal Filler Injections – This procedure uses dermal fillers to get rid of rolling acne scars, and boxcar scars by filling the affected area and providing volume to the scared area.

 - Chemical Peel – This procedure uses chemicals usually an acid which causing the skin to peel when applied.
 Within a short period of time new healthier looking skin will appear